dogysnail/School-work/Economics/Water Economics/Notes.md

 ### How does the uk obtain its water?

-The main water income of the UK is from
+The main water income of the UK is from underground sources (groundwater)

+Groundwater is quite pure in the UK and thus means that the uk doesnt need to